hbctraining/Intro-to-R/lessons/07_advR-matching.md

 ## Matching data

 Often when working with genomic data, we have a data file that corresponds with our metadata file.
 The data file contains measurements from the biological assay for each individual sample.
-In our case, the biological assay is gene expression and data was generated using RNA-Seq.
+In this case, the biological assay is gene expression and data was generated using RNA-Seq.

 [Download counts data here by right clicking and saving to the `data` folder.](https://raw.githubusercontent.com/hbctraining/Intro-to-R/master/data/counts.rpkm)